fahadqadeer17/jenkins-pipeline-s3-glue-integration/README.md

 - After successfully configuring Jenkins, we will now integrate GitHub with Jenkins.

 #### Setup Github and Create SSH Key
-- Initially, we will create a rsa keypair on the server using "ssh-keygen" command.
+- Initially, we will create a rsa keypair on the server using `ssh-keygen` command.
 Press "Enter" three times to keep the key directory as default (/home/ubuntu/.ssh/id_rsa.pub):

 ![SSH Keygen CMD](/assets/images/ssh_keygen_cmd.png)

 - Run the following commands:
-    - cd .ssh
+    - `cd .ssh`
-    - ls
+    - `ls`
-    - sudo cat id_rsa.pub
+    - `sudo cat id_rsa.pub`

 - After navigating to ".ssh" folder, you will see the private and public key created. "id_rsa" is the private key and "id_rsa.pub" is the public key.
 Copy the public key (id_rsa.pub) which will be pasted in GitHub while adding a new SSH key: